ngesa254/Liquid-Sigfox-Workshop/Edge/README.md

 ## Other Resources
 - [How to Measure Current consumption and why you should do it?](https://thekurks.net/blog/2018/1/4/measure-current-consumption) - A tutorial explaining how to measure the current draw of your project, and why it is so important to know / do this.
+- [ Awesome Electronics ](https://github.com/kitspace/awesome-electronics) - A curated list of awesome resources for electronic engineers and hobbyists